huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Real-Time-Monocular-Segmentation-and-Pose-Tracking.md

 ---
 title: 'Variational Methods and 3D Tracking'
+subtile: Real-Time Monocular Segmentation and Pose Tracking
 date: 2022-10-01
 permalink: /posts/2022/10/01/variational-methods/
 tags:
   - Variational Methods
   - 3D Computer Vision
 ---

-## Real-Time Monocular Segmentation and Pose Tracking

 This blog presents you a light weight real time segmentation and pose tracking method which only uses monocular RGB camera and can run with multiple objects and robust to occlusion.
 You can watch the [demonstration](#demonstration) first to have a sense.
 The whole process is just mathematics which makes the output of each step predictable and allows us to have insight for further improvement.